-The U.S. Food and Drug Administration recommends that women who are pregnant or lactating obtain 1,300 mg of calcium each day.2 If a growing baby’s daily calcium needs are not met, he or she will draw calcium from the bones the mother.1
+The U.S. Food and Drug Administration recommends that women who are pregnant or lactating obtain 1,300 mg of calcium each day.2 If a growing baby’s daily calcium needs are not met, he or she will draw calcium from the bones of the mother.1

 A prolonged calcium deficiency can result in a number of issues for both mother and child, including osteoporosis, a disease that causes bones and teeth to weaken and become brittle.
-A well balanced diet is a great way to ensure you’re meeting your daily calcium intake.
+A well-balanced diet is a great way to ensure you’re meeting your daily calcium intake.

 Calcium Carbonate: Tried and True Form of Calcium